 Game Day at Bridgestone Arena

-Experience the frenzy of the final round of the 2018 NCAA Division I Men’s Basketball Championships.
+Experience the frenzy of the game.
 Cheer on your favorites with fellow basketball fans.
 Get a drink and light meal in the Patron Platinum Club which is open for most events.
 The Patron Platinum Club has southern fusion cuisine like apple cider brined pork with an apple moonshine glaze, white chocolate pecan bread pudding and a variety of drafts and cocktails for the tasting.
 Other concessions at the Arena include draft beer and wine, nachos, hot pretzels, popcorn and more.